sbougerel/codingames/Readme.md

 ## The Integer library

 A set of reusable code snippets, designed to be copy/pasted in future codingames
-puzzles: compact, self-contained, simple to understand and reason about.
+puzzles: compact, self-contained, simple to understand and reason about - for the most part.

 ### Concept